jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Centaur.md

 RacialMods:
 Languages: Common, Elven, Sylvan
 SQ: undersized weapons
+SpecialAbilities:
+  Undersized Weapons (Ex): >
-SpecialAbilities: Undersized Weapons (Ex) Although a centaur is Large, its upper torso is the same size as that of a Medium humanoid.
+    Although a centaur is Large, its upper torso is the same size as that of a Medium humanoid.
 As a result, they wield weapons as if they were one size category smaller than their actual size (Medium for most centaurs).
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: